 In some cases, it may not rise at all.

 So, make sure you only add an adequate amount of water while making the batter.

 4. You do not mix the batter well

 If you don’t mix the batter nicely after adding Soda or Eno, it will not rise properly.

-And the Dhokla will also turn red or will have patches of red color on the surface.
+And the Dhokla will also turn red or have patches of red color on the surface.

 But if you don’t mix the batter well, the Dhokla will turn red.

-Tip – If you see a few red color patches on the Dhokla surface, you can remove it using a serrated knife.
+Tip – If you see a few red patches on the Dhokla surface, you can remove them using a serrated knife.